Soap Essential Oil Blend Calculator

 Important safety notes:

-• Phototoxic oils (cold-pressed citrus) can cause skin burns in sunlight.
-In soap, this is less of a concern since soap rinses off.
+• Phototoxic oils (cold-pressed citrus) can burn skin in sunlight.
+In soap this matters less, since the product rinses off.

 Embed This Calculator